-This is the traditional way to handle credit card debt and for a good reason: If you qualify for a debt consolidation loan, you should be paying considerably less interest that you were on your credit cards.
+This is the traditional way to handle credit card debt and for a good reason: If you qualify for a debt consolidation loan, you should be paying a lot less interest that you were on your credit cards.

 Key phrase there: If you qualify.

-Unlike debt management plans, consolidation loan rates use credit scores to qualify candidates and if you’re $15,000 behind on your credit cards, your credit score is probably taking a beating.
-The minimum credit score to qualify for most major lenders is 660 or above and that’s if you’re willing to accept the high-end interest rate on a loan.
+Unlike debt management plans, consolidation loan rates use credit scores to qualify candidates and if you own $15,000 on your credit cards, your credit score is probably taking a beating.
+The minimum credit score to qualify for most major lenders is 660 or above, and that’s if you’re willing to accept the high interest rate that will come with the loan.

 If you credit score is below 660, the rates jump to 16% at the low end and 36% at the high end.
-That effectively means it’s probably a wash between that and what you’re paying already on the credit cards.
+That effectively means it would be a wash between the loan and what you’re already paying on the credit cards.

-It’s worth noting that if you own a home, taking out a home equity loan for debt consolidation is valuable.
+If you own a home, taking out a home equity loan for debt consolidation is another option.
 Your house serves as the collateral that keeps your loan rate down, especially if your credit score is not what you want it to be.

-So yes, a debt consolidation loan is a good route to escaping credit card debt, but only if you meet the qualifications: good credit score or equity in your home.
+So yes, a debt consolidation loan is a good route to when you’re looking at how to pay off $15,000 in credit card debt, but only if you meet the qualifications: good credit score or equity in your home.
 If not, you are essentially adding to your problems, not solving them.

-This is our last option for solving the problem of $15,000 of credit card debt for a good reason: It can cost you more than it will ever save you.
+This is our last option for solving the problem of $15,000 in credit card debt for a good reason: It can cost you more than it will save you.

 Debt settlement is a hope that your card companies, or the debt collection agencies that own your account, will accept less than what is owed.
-And yes, that does happen, but there are so many outside factors involved that the final amount you pay, seldom results in more than a 20%-25% savings.
+It does happen, but there are so many outside factors involved that the final amount you pay, it seldom results in more than a 20%-25% savings.

 Here are some of the issues you must deal with:

-- There is no law that says they have to accept or even negotiate a settlement with you.
+There is no law that says lenders have to accept or even negotiate a settlement with you.
 Some do.
 Some don’t.

 On the other hand, if they do accept your offer for $7,500 or $10,000 or whatever sum is agreeable, the problem is solved.